 Understanding your Customer

 Demographics help you get a first idea of who your customer likely is.
-To fill your customers with life, create avatars which include major attributes like;
+To fill your customers with life, create avatars which include primary attributes like;

 - spending habits